 Step 7) Repeat step 4 to 6 until the Kerosene is more or less clear after you have finished step 5.

 Step 8) Leave Bearing into the funnel for 30 minutes or so.
-Then place all the bearing with one of their faces down onto a clean piece of cloth.
+Then place all the bearings with one of their faces down onto a clean piece of cloth.
 Leave them for another 30 minutes or so.

 Step 9) Now take the bottle of sewing machine oil and apply a couple drops of oil onto the face up of each bearing.

 Step 10) Take each bearing and by placing your index finger on one side of the centre hole and the thumb on the other side of it give the bearing a couple gentle turn.
-This is to make sure the oil lubricate the bearing in its whole inside.
+This is to make sure the oil lubricates the bearing in its whole inside.